Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

-A trial looking at a new way to help people with cancer plan their care now and in the future (ACTION)
+A trial looking at a way to help people with advanced cancer plan their care (ACTION)

 More about this trial

 People with cancer can have a variety of symptoms which can affect their quality of life.
 The research team hoped that if people discussed their care in more detail with their health care team, it would improve their quality of life.

 Advance care planning (ACP) is a process which helps patients and health care professionals discuss care.
 Patients are encouraged to talk about things such as:

 - what they want their care to involve

 - which treatments they want or don’t want

 - where they would like to be looked after